pradhan21/ecommerce/lab_report/lab2/lab2.md

 2) making different modules suitable as per needs and regestiring to database.

 # Introduction:
+A model is the single, definitive source of information about data.
+It contains the essential fields and behaviors of the data that is being stored.
+Generally, each model maps to a single database table.

+The basics:
+* Each model is a Python class that subclasses django.db.models.Model.
+* Each attribute of the model represents a database field.
+* With all of this, Django gives an automatically-generated database-access API

 # Procedure:
 1. in 'models.py' create a model for brands